marcharper/stationary/README.md

 s = stationary_distribution(edges)
 ```

-The states of the process can be any mutable or hashable python object: integers, strings,
+The states of the process can be any mutable or hashable python object:
-etc. The function `stationary_distribution` accepts a few parameters, including a `logspace=True`
+integers, strings, etc. The function `stationary_distribution` accepts a few
-option for transition probabilities that are very small and need to be handled in log space.
-To save
+parameters, including a `logspace=True` option for transition probabilities that
+are very small and need to be handle in log space.
+To save memory for large
-memory for large state spaces, the library uses a sparse matrix implementation of the graph associated
+state spaces, the library uses a sparse matrix implementation of the graph
-to the Markov process.
-A relatively modern computer should be able to fit a few million
+associated to the Markov process.
+A relatively modern computer should be able to
-states into memory.
+fit a few million states into memory.

-Also included are functions to generate transition probabilities for the Moran process
+Also included are functions to generate transition probabilities for the Moran
-with mutation and various generalizations, including Fermi processes, dynamics on
+process with mutation and various generalizations, including Fermi processes,
-graphs, dynamics in populations of varying sizes, and the Wright-Fisher process.
+dynamics on graphs, dynamics in populations of varying sizes, and the
+Wright-Fisher process.

 For example, the following image (a stationary distribution for a
 rock-paper-scissors dynamic on a population of size 560) was created with this